run-ai/docs/docs/Administrator/Researcher-Setup/cli-troubleshooting.md

 Set the env var PYTHONUNBUFFERED to any non-empty string or pass -u to Python. e.g. python -u main.py

-## Runai list command works but runai submit does not
+## Runai list jobs command works but runai submit does not

 ### Solution